miklevin/MikeLev.in/_posts/2024-10-14-botifython-is-born.md

 layout: post
 ---

+## A Brief History of My Web Development Antics

 Okay, this is one for the history books (at least mine).
 I've been doing systems like Ruby on Rails since before RoR.
 There was this system from Microsoft that used to work with SQLServer in the 90s called IDC/HTX for *internet database